Naman-Pal/SIHMON/ceng355report.md

 Some previously implemented projects include: -
 #### 5.2.1 Apple SmartWatch
-Description: Offers mobile phone features like calling, texting, voice assistants, and time on the smartwatch.
-Includes added features like heart rate monitoring and calorie-burnt counting [^10].
+Offers mobile phone features like calling, texting, voice assistants, and time on the smartwatch.
+Includes added features like heart rate monitoring and calorie-burnt counting.
+In contrast, the SIHMON Biosensor Bracelet is specifically designed for infant health monitoring, incorporating sensors for heart rate, oxygen levels, temperature, movement, and sound, serving a distinct purpose in addressing the unique needs of parents and caregivers for infant care and safety [^10].
 [^10]: bestbuy.ca. (n.d.).
 Apple Watch Series 9 (GPS).
 Available at :https://www.bestbuy.ca/en-ca/product/apple-watch-series-9-gps-45mm-midnight-aluminium-case-with-midnight-sport-band-medium-large-160-210mm/17278985

 #### 5.2.1 Owlet Dream Duo with Camera
-Description: Monitors the baby's movements, heart rate, and sounds; streams the baby's live sleep using a camera [^11].
+Monitors the baby's movements, heart rate, and sounds; streams the baby's live sleep using a camera.
+In contrast, the SIHMON Biosensor Bracelet is tailored for infant health monitoring.
+SIHMON can also sense motion to detect seizures, low oxygen levels, and overall physical activity in addition to heart rate and sound monitoring.
+The SIHMON system, comprising a wearable bracelet and a connected app, offers a more comprehensive approach to infant well-being, providing parents with detailed insights beyond live sleep monitoring [^11].
 [^11]: bestbuy.ca. (n.d.).
 Owlet Dream Duo with Camera.
 Available at :https://www.bestbuy.ca/en-ca/product/owlet-dream-duo-with-cam-2-wearable-baby-monitor-ps04nmbbj-mint-green/16370778?cmp=knc-s-71700000071826053&gad_source=1&gclid=Cj0KCQiA3uGqBhDdARIsAFeJ5r1eDRFvVe-JG9XNVT66-kG2XsYuzoVu2mWZphQhz-62qWaP-wFTgZgaAtzNEALw_wcB&gclsrc=aw.ds

 ## 6.0 Conclusions